timhyson/serket/README.md

-Produce a graphical representation of data for medical research analyists Serket
+Produce a graphical representation of data for medical research analyists Serket as part of a Makerthon